Women’s Boxing World C’ships: India’s Nikhat, Manisha and Parveen enter semi-finals to assure medals

-Indian boxers Nikhat Zareen, Manisha and Praveen entered the semi-finals of their respective categories and assured themselves medals at the 12th edition of the IBA Women’s World Boxing Championships in Istanbul on Monday.
+Indian boxers Nikhat Zareen, Manisha and Parveen entered the semi-finals of their respective categories and assured themselves medals at the 12th edition of the IBA Women’s World Boxing Championships in Istanbul on Monday.

 Confirming India’s first World Championships medal with a place in the semi-finals was Nikhat, who clinched a dominating 5-0 win against England’s Charley-Sian Taylor Davison.
 Following that Manisha got the better of Mongolia’s Namuun Monkhor in the hard-fought 57kg quarter-final by a 4-1 margin.